-Adult s Employment Rate Quarter 2 Number of exiters employed during the 2nd quarter after exit Total Number of exiters Employment Rate Quarter 4 Number of exiters employed during the 4th quart er after exit Total number of exiters Median Earnings Midpoint of wages earned during the 2nd quarter after exit for all exiters with wages in 2nd qtr.
-Credential Rate dential Rate Number of exiters that were in postsecondary education or training program and obtained a postsecondary credential during or within one year after exit PLUS exiters that were in a secondary education program and obtained a diploma or equivalent during or within one year after exit AND were also employed or enrolled in education or training leading to a credential within one year of exit Number of exiters that were in a postsecondary education or training program PLUS exiters that were in a secondary education program (at or above 9th grade level) without a high school diploma or equivalent.
-Measureable Skill Gains Number of in-program participants in an educatic leads to a postsecondary credential or employme in one of the following: nt and are achieving skill gains 1-Educational Achievement 2-HS Diploma or equivalent 3-Secondary/post-secondary transcript/report ca 4-Training milestone 5-Skills progression rd Dislocated Workers Employment Rate Quarter 2 Number of exiters employed during the 2nd quar Total Number of exiters ter after exit Employment Rate Quarter 4 Number of exiters employed during the 4th quart Total number of exiters er after exit Median Earnings Midpoint of wages earned during the 2nd quarter after exit for all exiters with wages in 2nd qtr.
+Adults Employment Rate 2 nd Quarter Number of evitors employed during the 2nd guester ofter evit Number of exiters employed during the 2nd quarter after exit Total Number of exiters Employment Rate 4 th Quarter Number of exiters employed during the 4th quarter after exit Total number of exiters Median Earnings Midpoint of wages earned during the 2nd quarter after exit for all exiters with wages in 2nd qtr.
+Credential Rate Number of exiters that were in postsecondary education or training program and obtained a postsecondary credential during or within one year after exit PLUS exiters that were in a secondary education program and obtained a diploma or equivalent during or within one year after exit AND were also employed or enrolled in education or training leading to a credential within one year of exit Number of exiters that were in a postsecondary education or training program PLUS exiters that were in a secondary education program (at or above 9t grade level) without a high school diploma or equivalent.
+Measurable Skill Gains Number of in-program participants in an education or training program thatleads to a postsecondary credential or employment and are achieving skill gainsin one of the following:1-Educational Achievement4-Training milestone2-HS Diploma or equivalent5-Skills progression3-Secondary/post-secondary transcript/report card Dislocated Workers Employment Rate Quarter 2 Number of exiters employed during the 2nd quarter after exit Total Number of exiters Employment Rate Quarter 4 Number of exiters employed during the 4th quarter after exit Total number of exiters Median Earnings Midpoint of wages earned during the 2nd quarter after exit for all exiters with wages in 2nd qtr.
 Credential Rate Number of exiters that were in postsecondary education or training program and obtained a postsecondary credential during or within one year after exit PLUS exiters that were in a secondary education program and obtained a diploma or equivalent during or within one year after exit AND were also employed or enrolled in education or training leading to a credential within one year of exit.
 Number of exiters that were in a postsecondary education or training program PLUS exiters that were in a secondary education program (at or above 9th grade level) without a high school diploma or equivalent

+Measurable Skill Gains

-Measureable Skill Gains Number of in-program participants in an education or training program that leads to a postsecondary credential or employment and are achieving skill in one of the following: 1-Educational Achievement 4-Training milestone 2-HS Diploma or equivalent 5-Skills progression 3-Secondary/post-secondary transcript/report card rd
+Number of in-program participants in an education or training program that leads to a postsecondary credential or employment and are achieving skill gains in one of the following: 1-Educational Achievement 4-Training milestone

+2-HS Diploma or equivalent

+3-Secondary/post-secondary transcript/report card